Alvin Greene: 2010 obscenity charges

 In June 2010, the media reported that Greene was facing felony obscenity charges stemming from an incident that had occurred the previous fall at the University of South Carolina.

 The incident occurred in a basement computer lab on the University of South Carolina campus.
 According to student Camille McCoy, a man (later identified as Greene) told her to look at his computer screen; pornographic images were displayed on it.
 McCoy told him that this was "offensive and not funny".
 Greene then allegedly asked if he could come to her room.
 McCoy has stated that the situation "was kind of scary.
 He's a pretty big boy.
 He could've overpowered me."
 McCoy then went to her room and told her resident mentor what had happened.
 Greene was later arrested.
 Greene has asserted that he was joking when he spoke to McCoy, and that he believed she owed him an apology for pressing charges.
 In an affidavit, police said that they had surveillance video showing the interaction.

 On August 12, 2010, a Richland County grand jury indicted Greene for disseminating, procuring or promoting obscenity (a felony) as well as a misdemeanor charge of communicating obscene materials to a person without consent.
 On June 6, 2011, Greene accepted the Richland County prosecutor's offer to enter a pretrial diversion program which would expunge his record of both charges after he completed a year-long course of counseling and community service.

 2013 arrest

 On August 9, 2013, Greene was arrested on a trespassing charge at an apartment complex in Myrtle Beach, South Carolina.
 A report says Greene was walking around at night, was disoriented, and asked for paramedics.
 The paramedics checked on Greene, who was then taken into custody.

+2018 midterm elections

+Greene noted in a 2018 interview that he was supportive of President Donald Trump.